edubart/nelua-lang/docs/pages/installing.md

 Although this is not recommended, because it won't use the bundled Lua's interpreter from Nelua, thus you will have worse compile speeds and if your system does not have Lua 5.3+ yet it won't work.
-Also trying this on Windows is not recommend, because getting LuaRocks to work there is troublesome.
+Also trying this on Windows is not recommend because getting LuaRocks to work there is troublesome.

 With a proper LuaRocks setup do: